zaidfayaz/React/react_practice/1-Introduction.md

 The static getDerivedStateFromError method is used to render a fallback UI after an error is thrown and the componentDidCatch method is used to log the error information,

 - Error boundaries are react components that catch JS error in their child component tree, log those errors and display a fall-back UI.
-- A class component becomes an error boundary by defining either or both of getDerivedStateFromError and componentDidCatch lifecycle methods
+- A class component becomes an error boundary by defining either or both of getDerivedStateFromError and componentDidCatch lifecycle methods,
 - The placement of the error boundary also matters as it controls of the entire app should have the fall-back UI Or just the component causing the problem
 - It provides a way to gracefully handle error in application code .